 I became a Staff Governor in 2010.
 I am a teaching assistant in Reception and give support in Years 1 and 2.
 I have a B.Sc.
 (Hons) Sociology plus educational qualifications in areas such as Early Years, Literacy and Numeracy, and am I qualified as a Higher Level Teaching Assistant.
 I have worked at Hasmonean since 1997, prior to which I was a supply nursery assistant in many of the established Jewish nurseries in the borough.
 Before working in education, I was a social worker for Hackney Borough Council for three-and-a-half years, first in an area team and then in the newly-formed Homeless Families Unit, when it was run by Social Services.

 I have been teaching in the school since September 2002.
-Currently the Year 1 teacher, I also have responsibility for computing across the school.
+Currently the Year 4 teacher, I also have responsibility for computing across the school.
 I have been a Staff Governor since 2010 and I am also a parent in the school.
 I believe that my knowledge of the school as both teacher and parent helps me to be an effective governor.
-I am a member of the Health & Safety and Security Committees.
-As a teacher in the school, I am very aware of how the premises are used and of everyday health & safety issues that arise.
+I am a member of the Communication Committee and keep the school’s website and Facebook up to date.

 I was elected a Parent Governor in October 2015, having previously served on the Board at Woodhouse Sixth Form College and as a Non-voting observer at Mathilda Marks-Kennedy (MMK) Jewish Primary School.
 Although (as a Chartered Accountant) my main area of expertise at both schools was finance, I became more widely involved; at MMK, other tasks included membership of the Kodesh committee and fully revising the school prospectus.
 Since joining the Hasmonean Governing Body, I have become liaison for Numeracy on the Curriculum Committee and a member of the Finance Committee.
 Married to Miriam, who is Secretary to the PTA, I am an active member of Hendon United Synagogue.
 We have two children, Nathan (Reception) and Abigail (aged 2).